lfiore18/anytime-booking-form/README.md

 It should be as easy as:
 1. running <code>npm install</code> for the dependencies
 2. running <code>npm start</code> to compile tailwindcss and start watching for changes (shouldn't be necessary unless the src/css/main.css file is changed)

+## Starting up the database
+I've included a means to seed the database with placeholder data.